 Lack of sleep increases the risk of accidents and is one of the leading causes of daytime fatigue.
 The solution: Get to bed early enough for a full night’s sleep.

 When people enrolled in a 2004 Stanford University study were allowed to sleep as long as they wanted, they reported more vigor and less fatigue.
 Good sleep habits may also have important health benefits.
 Centenarians report better than average sleep.

-If you do fall short on shut-eye, take an afternoon nap.
+If you do fall short on shut-eye, take a brief afternoon nap.
 Napping restores wakefulness and promotes performance and learning.
 A 10-minute nap is usually enough to boost energy.
 Don’t nap longer than 30 minutes, though, or you may have trouble sleeping that night.
 A nap followed by a cup of coffee may provide an even bigger energy boost, according to the American Academy of Sleep Medicine.